-Phosphorus content was determined by the colorometry method as described by (Oliveira et al., 2023).
-Two (2g) sample of cowpea sample was transferred to a digestion tube, 5mL of nitro-perchloric solution was added and taken to a digester block (200°C for 2 hours).
-In a test tube, 200 μL of the extract solution was added to 8.4mL of Milli-Q water, 1.0mL of acidic ammonium moly date solution, and 400 μL of ascorbic acid solution.
+Phosphorus content was determined by the colorometry method as described by Oliveira et al. (2023).
+Two (2g) sample of cowpea was transferred to a digestion tube, 5mL of nitro-perchloric solution was added and taken to a digester block (200°C for 2 hours).
+In a test tube, 200 μL of the extract solution was added to 8.4mL of Milli-Q water, 1.0mL of acidic ammonium molybdate solution, and 400 μL of ascorbic acid solution.
 The solution was homogenised in a shaker; after 5 minutes, a blue colour was observed, and readings were carried out in a UV-VIS spectrophotometer, at a wavelength of 725 nanometers, using a quartz cuvette to read the solutions.
 The blank was read with distilled water to subtract it from the direct reading of the equipment.
 The absorbance readings obtained were applied in the formula:

 P = (0.2 x Reading/Sample Weight) / 10000,